Is there any truth to the consultant stereotypes?

 Not just a quick fix

 There are plenty of other reasons as to why a business would be hesitant towards a consultant, all of which consultants combat on a day to day business.
 For instance, clients may have past experiences in which they have been left dissatisfied, or potentially in a worse situation than they first started.
 One experience cannot be held accountable for an entire industry, in which there are countless reliable consultants waiting to help solve your problems.
-The benefit of a great consultant is that they will not be there for a quick fix, they are able to provide sustainable, long lasting solutions that will help both the business and its customers.
+The benefit of a great consultant is that they will not be there for a quick fix, they are able to provide sustainable, long-lasting solutions that will help both the business and its customers.
 These results are achieved through looking at all the past attempts made and identifying why they didn’t work in order to find a solution that won’t fail you.

 Is it all just talk?

 When most people think of a consultant they instantly picture a charismatic and charming professional who have a lot to say; much of which you won’t be able to understand.
-There is this existing stereotype that leads clients to believe that consultants only speak in complex jargon terms, using industry terminology you’d only find in a text book.
+There is this existing stereotype that leads clients to believe that consultants only speak in complex jargon terms, using industry terminology you’d only find in a textbook.
 Clients can be put off by the thought of intimidating jargon, for fear they may not understand what they are actually saying.
 However, this is an unfair prejudice as no two consultants will be the same.
 What a consultant will do, regardless of the jargon, is talk about information that is highly relevant to your business.
 You should expect a consultant make you aware of the latest surveys and studies within your industry, that will help you to make important business decisions.

 How well do they know your industry?

 When a business brings in a consultant, they are inviting an outsider into the core of their business to give advice and guide them to success; therefore, it is essential that the client trusts the consultant with their business.
 This is proving to be an issue in situations where the clients do not have faith in the consultant’s knowledge of the industry.
-Whilst it is understandable to have reservations it is important to remember that there job is to know your industry inside out; and amongst the thousands of consultants there will be one that is the perfect fit for your business.
+Whilst it is understandable to have reservations it is important to remember that their job is to know your industry inside out; and amongst the thousands of consultants there will be one that is the perfect fit for your business.